jsonmaur/namor.js/readme.md

     > Type: `string`
     > Default: `-`

-  - **manly** - If set to true, manly mode will be enabled which will generate names of a rugged nature (be aware this limits the number of dictionary words, creating a higher probability of collision).
+  - **manly** - Whether to enable manly mode, which will generate names of a rugged nature.
+Be aware this limits the number of dictionary words, creating a higher chance of collision.

     > Type: `boolean`
     > Default: `false`

-#### .isValid (name:String, options:Object)
+### .isValid (name:String, options:Object)

 Checks whether a name is a valid for use as a subdomain.
-Will also check the name against a [blacklist](data/blacklist.txt), unless specified in the options.
+Can also check the name against a [blacklist](data/blacklist.txt) if specified.

 - **name** - The name to check.

   > Type: `string`
-  > Required

 - **options**
-  - **blacklist** - Whether to check subdomains against the [blacklist](data/blacklist.txt), which is a predefined set of reserved subdomains as well as vulgar language.
+  - **blacklist** - Whether to check the name against the [blacklist](data/blacklist.txt), which is a predefined set of reserved subdomains as well as vulgar language.

     > Type: `boolean`
     > Default: false